eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 * create a new workload configuration containing the rendered fields and the new instance name

 Comment:
 In case of a render error, the workload configuration remains unrendered and an error is thrown.
+If a workload does not reference a configuration item, the rendering of that workload is skipped.

 Tags:
 - ConfigRenderer